KateWood/dev-prep-materials/04_day_pm/intro_to_jquery/readme.md

 document.getElementById('myDiv').innerHTML = "Goodbye world!"
 ```

-Now the code above isn't too hard to deal with, but even so, in jQuery, this is a lot leaner.
+Now the code above isn't too hard to deal with, but in jQuery, this is a lot leaner.

 ```js
 $('#myDiv').html("Goodbye world!")